Polaris Awards

 - Introduction (Up to 10 pts)

-- Provide a concise overview of your organization and the program or project being submitted.
-Explain why the entry fits its selected category, when the work was conducted, the entrant’s role, and the purpose of the program or project.
-Clearly describe how the work benefited or is benefiting the organization.
+- Provide a brief description of your organization, description of the program or project, why the program or project fits into the entry category, when the program or project was undertaken, entrant’s role in the program or project, the purpose of the program or project and how it benefited or is benefiting the organization.

 - Research (Up to 20 pts)

-- Describe the primary and/or secondary research used to identify the problem or opportunity addressed by the entry.
-Include how the research informed planning and decision-making, and explain how the research was conducted and applied.
+- Summarize the primary and/or secondary research used to identify problems or opportunities addressed by the entry.
+Include the planning and execution of the research conducted.

 - Planning (Up to 20 pts)